By Katrina Rozga, MC (Psych)

 It’s no secret that friendships are essential to our mental health and wellness.
 Support, connection, motivation and an emotional outlet are all benefits to having supportive, caring, like-minded people in your life.

 For children and teens, friendships offer even more riches.
-At a time in their lives where the development and growth are fast-paced, friends are a key interface for learning social skills, empathy, adaptability, resilience and other important life skills.
+At a time in their lives where development and growth are fast-paced, friends are a key interface for learning social skills, empathy, adaptability, resilience and other important life skills.
 During childhood, friendships are a classroom and our friends are our teachers.

 In younger children, time with friends allows kids to develop both physically and socially.
-They learn control over their body through active play, such as through playing tag or dressing up.
+They learn control over their body through active play, such as playing tag or dressing up.
 Some of the most important positive benefits seen from play are the adaptability that comes from learning how to respond to changing situations and the cooperation needed to maintain peace and stability between friends.
 These very basic skills are critical throughout life.

 When looking at older kids and moving into the teen years, peer relationships become far more important.
 Any parent of a teen can attest to their constant need to see their friends.
 Picking your child up from school becomes an exercise in extraction and buzzing phones and social media updates are the new soundtrack to dinnertime.